-In his speech to European security experts about Islamic State this month, David Cameron said: “It says religious doctrine trumps the rule of law and Caliphate trumps nation state and it justifies violence in asserting itself and achieving its aims.
+In his speech, whilst prime minister, to European security experts about Islamic State, David Cameron said: “It says religious doctrine trumps the rule of law and Caliphate trumps nation state and it justifies violence in asserting itself and achieving its aims.
 The question is: how do people arrive at this worldview?
 I am clear that one of the reasons is that there are people who hold some of these views who don’t go as far as advocating violence, but do buy into some of these prejudices giving the extreme Islamist narrative weight and telling fellow Muslims ‘you are part of this.’”

 I entirely agree with him about the evil of violence and any justification of it but he clearly doesn’t understand some basic things about religion.
 Instead he shows his naïve support of the trend towards domination of religious views by the state, including with its vague concept of “British values.”
 Of course religious doctrine trumps the rule of law when the law seriously conflicts with it.
 Take, for example, my firm belief that Jesus is the only Saviour and no other religion brings a person to eternal salvation.
 If, as is possible, that ever becomes illegal because (allegedly) it is causing offence to people of other faiths and creating division, I would have no alternative but to break the law.